Skip to content

 GBI works with business practitioners in the Asia Pacific region to provide opportunities for practical discussions about human rights and help advance business practice.

-We currently collaborate with the World Business Council for Sustainable Development (WBCSD) to support business-to-business peer learning in India and South-East Asia.
+We currently collaborate with local partners and organisations to support business-to-business peer learning in India and South-East Asia.
 We organise regular workshops for a cross-industry group of business practitioners – including local colleagues and partners of GBI members – to exchange approaches, experiences and lessons learned on implementing respect for human rights in practice.
 These workshops also provide a forum for participants to learn about key trends and developments at a local level and around the world – and to discuss what they mean for business.

-We have also partnered with local organisations to convene a number of larger business roundtables on human rights in India, Malaysia, Indonesia and China.
+We have also partnered with local organisations to convene a number of larger business roundtables on human rights in India, Thailand, Malaysia, Indonesia and China.
+We have also organised side sessions for business during the UN Responsible Business and Human Rights Forum in Bangkok, Thailand.
+In India, we have also partnered with the Swiss Embassy and Swiss Consulates in Mumbai, New Delhi, and Bangalore to convene business practitioners in roundtable discussions.
 These dialogues provided unique opportunities for national and multinational company representatives to discuss practical approaches to managing human rights issues at a local level.

 You can read updates on business and human rights in the Asia Pacific region and access outputs from GBI's events below.